khulnasoft/AiKit/docs/overview/contributing/building_the_docs.rst

     cd docs
     ./make_docs.sh

-This script will build the docs for Ivy and store it in ``docs/build``.
+This script will build the docs for Aikit and store it in ``docs/build``.

 Using existing image on Docker Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~